Pink Map: Elsewhere

 After Brazilian independence and the loss of most Asian territories, Portuguese colonial expansion focused on Africa.
 In the late 1860s Lisbon had no effective presence in the area between Angola and Mozambique, and little presence in many areas lying within the present-day borders of those countries.
 By the second half of the 19th century, various European powers developed an increasing interest in Africa.
 The first challenge to Portugal's territorial claims came from the area around Delagoa Bay.
-The Boers who founded the Transvaal Republic were concerned British occupation of the bay would reduce their independence, and to prevent this they claimed their own outlet to the Indian Ocean at Delagoa Bay in 1868.
+The Boers who founded the South African Republic were concerned British occupation of the bay would threaten their independence, and to prevent this they claimed their own outlet to the Indian Ocean at Delagoa Bay in 1868.
 Although Portugal and the Transvaal reached agreement in 1869 on a border under which all of Delagoa Bay remained Portuguese, Britain then lodged a claim to the bay's southern part.
 This claim was rejected in 1875 after arbitration by French President MacMahon, which upheld the 1869 borders.

-A further significant issue arose in the areas south and west of Lake Nyasa (now Lake Malawi), which David Livingstone reached in the 1850s.
+A further significant issue arose in the areas south and west of Lake Nyasa (now also known as Lake Malawi), which David Livingstone reached in the 1850s.
 In the 1860s and 1870s Anglicans and Presbyterians established several missions in the Shire Highlands, including a mission and small trading settlement founded at Blantyre in 1876.
 In 1878 businessmen linked to the Presbyterian missions established the African Lakes Company, which aimed to set up a trading venture that would work in close co-operation with the missions to combat the slave trade by introducing legitimate trade and to develop European influence in the area.
 Later, another challenge came from the foundation of a German colony at Angra Pequena (present-day Lüderitz) in Namibia in 1883.
 Although there was no Portuguese presence this far south Portugal claimed the Namibian coast, being the first European nation to have visited it.